 Make sure that your phone is unlocked.
 If you have a contract line with your phone provider in your home country it may be locked which means that you cannot simply insert another sim card of a competitor.
-Some phones can be unlocked in Sierra Leone, but it may be cheaper to have it unlocked and tested before you leave.
+Some phones can be unlocked in Sierra Leone, but it may be cheaper and more reliable to have it unlocked by your provider and tested before you leave.

 Insert the local sim card into your phone and you should be good to go.

 You will receive a local number which you can use to call and send texts home.
 Sometimes, international texting is a bit hit and miss with the networks.
 If you have the time, check with the operator about sending and receiving international text messages.
 Otherwise, Orange has proven to be more reliable in this regard.

 Sierra Leone mobile phone prefix:

 +232 75 – Orange